GiancarloCroce/DCA_SARS-CoV-2/README.md

 ![](IEDB_DCA_Spike_RBD_Omicron.png)

 A key advantage of our data-driven modeling approach is the possibility to obtain predictions for all the protein domains in the SARS-CoV-2 proteome.
 Run the Jupyter-notebook to extend the DCA predictions to all 39 protein domains covering 81% of the entire proteome (8037 out of 9748 positions), and combine them with immunological IEDB data.

-Run the Jupyter-notebook ```dca_sarscov2.ipynb``` to reproduce key results from the paper and guide the data analysis.
-You can run the notebook directly on Google Colab at [this link](https://colab.research.google.com/github/GiancarloCroce/DCA_SARS-CoV-2/blob/main/dca_sarscov2.ipynb) without downloading the GitHub repository.